I Finally Found Her (And She Still Knows How to Dance)

 But you watched me disappear, didn't you, Gran?

-Somewhere between having a boyfriend, buying a house, getting pregnant, getting married, I became someone I didn't recognise.
+Somewhere between having a boyfriend, buying a house, getting pregnant, and getting married.
+I became someone I didn't recognise.
 I'd walk our dog with the buggy through military housing, wondering: How did I get here?

-My daughters were and are my greatest gifts - you adored them.
+My daughters were and are my greatest gifts; you adored them.
 But somewhere in building a safe, stable life for them, I forgot myself.
-I wanted them to have what I never had: roots, routine, GCSEs, university.
+I wanted them to have what I never had: roots, routine, stable parents, GCSEs, and university.

 But Gran, I'd never wanted that for me.
 You knew that.
 You watched me try to fit into a life that was too small for my spirit.

 At 32, I separated from my husband and went into overdrive.
-Studying, parenting, climbing the corporate ladder, buying houses, taking the girls on holidays, proving my worth to a world that had convinced me I wasn't enough as I was.
+Studying, parenting, and climbing the corporate ladder.
+Buying houses, taking the girls on holidays, proving my worth to a world that had convinced me I wasn't enough as I was.

 You probably wanted to shake me sometimes, didn't you?
-To remind me who I really was?
+To remind me who I was?

 Those five months travelling cracked something open, Gran.
-I started to see glimmers of her - the thrill-seeking teenager, the woman who chose adventure over safety, who danced without caring who was watching.
+I started to see glimmers of her.
+The thrill-seeking teenager.
+The woman who chose adventure over safety, who danced without a care.

-I realised I hadn't become someone new during those travels.
+I realised I hadn't become someone new during those 5 months travelling.
 I was simply unearthing who I'd always been.
 That's what solitude did.
 That's what courage did.
 It gave her space to show up again.

 "My darling girl," you said during one of our last conversations, "finding yourself isn't about becoming someone new.
 It's about unlearning everything that told you who you shouldn't be."

 You were right, as always.
-I wasn't lost like a ten-dollar bill in a winter coat pocket.
+I wasn't lost like a ten-pound note in a winter coat pocket.
 I was buried.
-Under layers of stories that weren't mine, expectations that didn't fit, roles that felt like costumes I couldn't take off.
+Under layers of stories that weren't mine.
+Expectations that didn't fit.
+Roles that felt like costumes I couldn't take off.

-The woman dancing on this Indonesian beach tonight - she's not new.
+The woman dancing on the Indonesian beach tonight she's not new.
 She's ancient.
-She's the eighteen-year-old who was going to conquer the world, the Navy officer who parachuted with Marines, the mother who travelled solo to find herself again.
+She's the eighteen-year-old who was going to conquer the world.
+The Navy officer who parachuted with the Royal Marines.
+The mother who travelled solo to find herself again.

 She's who I was before the world convinced me to be smaller, quieter, more acceptable.